-You’ve just been in an accident with a commercial truck.
+You've just been in an accident with a commercial truck.
 You have a stack of medical bills.
-You can’t work, the bills keep rolling in, and now you have to fight an insurance company.
+You can't work, the bills keep rolling in, and now you have to fight an insurance company.
 When the stakes are this high, knowledge is your best weapon.
-In our 25 years of winning commercial truck accident cases, not just in Dallas, but throughout Texas, we know all there is to know about how commercial truck insurance law works.
+In our 25 years of winning commercial truck accident cases, not just in Dallas, but throughout Texas, we've learned just about all there is to know about how commercial truck insurance law works.

-Now your first thought might be that it was the truck driver who injured you, they have to pay me.
+Now your first thought might be that, because it was the trucking company's driver who injured you, they're also the ones who have to pay you.
+Unfortunately, because all trucking companies are required to have insurance for situations like yours, there's another company between you and them: their insurer.
 The way that the insurance company sees it, they work for the trucking company, not you.
-The premiums the trucking company paid to them is their money now and they’re not going to give you their money without a fight.
-That’s where an experienced lawyer makes the difference.
-We know that it’s your money, because you are the one who has been injured.
+They consider the money their client is insured for to be their money and they're not going to give you their money without a fight.
+That's where an experienced lawyer makes the difference.
+We know that it's your money, because you are the one who has been injured.

-Like we said before, knowledge is you best weapon against commercial insurance companies and the following are some things you need to know to help take the fear out of taking on the insurance companies.
+As we said before, knowledge is your best weapon against commercial insurance companies and the following are some things you need to know to help take the fear out of taking them on.

 - How much insurance are trucks required to have?

 - How does the claims filing process work?